tekhnus/misc/funny/zlisp/README.md

 - Implement program hashing, e.g. getting a hash of the given computation
 - Support parallelism

-- Implement sanitized macros and/or self-describing identifiers and/or implicit imports
+- Implement sanitized extensions and/or self-describing identifiers and/or implicit imports

 - Achieve zero memory leakage
 - Unite list type with frame type